 Check the coverage area.
 Carriers have coverage maps on their websites.
 Most have good coverage in cities where they offer service, but things can be markedly different in suburban or rural areas.
 Check voice as well as data coverage.
 For data, check if a proposed carrier offers LTE or a lower-speed service.
 In addition to checking coverage near your home, check coverage at your job or school, as well as in areas where you frequently travel.

 Consider a prepaid cell phone plan.
-If you don't want to be locked into a contract, a prepaid cell phone is a good option.
+With some carriers like T-Mobile, for example, you don't have to be locked into a contract to have a postpaid plan.
+However, if you don't want to go through a credit check, a prepaid cell phone could a good option.
 See our report on prepaid cell phone plans for more information.

 Ask friends and neighbors.
+Cell phone service performance can vary greatly.
 Do your own informal poll of people in your area.
 Those who live or work in your neighborhood can tell you how frequently they experience outages, busy networks or dropped calls.